Applications for the certificate program are closed!

 Accepted students will be notified via UGA email approximately two weeks after the deadline.

 Fifteen hours of approved coursework are required to complete the certificate.
+Please allow 3 semesters to complete the program.
 Courses must be completed with a grade of C (2.0) or higher.
 Elective hours can be applied toward the certificate and graduation requirements as appropriate for each major/minor.
 Application and acceptance to the program are also required.

 Required Courses (9 hours)